Actindo-AG/Documentation/POS/Troubleshooting/04_ConnectRetailSuite.md

 #### Error description

-The RetailSuite is not connected to *Venduo POS*.
+The RetailSuite is not connected to *POS*.
 The *DATA TRANSFER RETAILSUITE ORDER MANAGEMENT* section is not displayed in the global settings.

 Follow the instructions below to establish the connection to the RetailSuite.